beratzorlu/Craftworks/README.md

 ![key details](docs/key_details.png)

-This information card provides all the necessary details for a customer or user to effectively ineract with the company.
+This information card provides all the necessary details for a customer or user to effectively interact with the company.
 Thus, the about section specifically refers to this need by displaying this element as its content.
 This straightforward approach allows the user to directly access all the information they need about the company.

-While it would have been practical for the user to find this information in the home page, it was more fitting to recognize user agency by allowing them to display such information *if* and *when* they want by clicking on the about link.
+While it would have been practical for the user to find this information on the home page, it was more fitting to recognize user agency by allowing them to display such information *if* and *when* they want by clicking on the about link.

 ### Order

 ![order page](docs/order_page.png)

 Once users reach the order page they will find a unique hero image accompanied by a text box detailing the ordering process.
-By displaying hands working on wooden material, the order page aims to communicate that work is about to begin.
+By displaying hands working on a wooden material, the order page aims to communicate that work is about to begin.
 It also features a background image of a workshop to further reinforce this idea.

 - #### Order Form

 ![order form](docs/order_form.png)

 The order form represents the core function of the website.
-It is the way in which the users establishes a direct connection with the services that the company offers.
+It is how the users establish a direct connection with the services that the company offers.
 The form includes all necessary details and input for a user to communicate their design ideas and demands as well as their contact information and choice of payment.
-All these elements combined allow for the submittion of a complete and informative experience for both sides.
+All these elements combined allow for the submission of a complete and informative experience for both sides.

 - #### Order Button